hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Use of Slicing, Pattern, and Fixed Value

 Slicing is avoided where possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules.
 Slicing is used to:
-   * define support for multiple terminologies, for example [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
+   * define support for multiple terminologies (e.g. [AU Core Medication](StructureDefinition-au-core-medication.html) `Medication.code.coding` is sliced to define support for Australian Medicines Terminology (AMT) and PBS Item Codes)
-   * define support for specific identifiers, for example [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
+   * define support for specific identifiers, (e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) `Patient.identifier` is sliced to define support for IHI, Medicare Card Number, and DVA Number)
-   * define support for recognised clinical concepts, for example AU Core Observation profiles slicing on `Observation.code` to identify the agreed LOINC and SNOMED CT codes that represent the concept
+   * define support for recognised clinical concepts, (e.g. [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html) `Observation.code` is sliced to identify the agreed LOINC and SNOMED CT codes that identify the concept)

 Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.

 Patterns and fixed values are used to define support for recognised clinical concepts:
-* Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct"):
+* Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct").
 * Fixed values are used in slices to define an additional recognised clinican concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").

 <div class="stu-note" markdown="1">